 My patients are out of bed and starting to walk the day of their surgery and most want to go home the very next day.
 Everyone tends to be much happier going home.
 Home is safer than rehabilitative units and I see that patients get well faster when they go home because they do more for themselves.

-Going into surgery with more insight and education about what to expect before, during and after surgery insures a better experience and faster recovery.
+Going into surgery with more insight and education about what to expect before, during and after surgery ensures a better experience and faster recovery.
 The pre-op class Holy Cross gives is excellent.
 My team is wonderful and will help you not only get through the process but also help you create a postoperative plan.
 Knowing all your options and being organized before surgery again assures the whole process unfolding smoother and with less anxiety.

 Walking is the best way to rehabilitate.
 For many of our patients, we arrange for a home therapist for several weeks.
 For many having a home therapist improves their confidence and smooths their transition.
 In general, most patients after THR don’t require a lot of formal therapy although it is available.
 Most patients report that the deep pain they had before their surgery disappeared almost immediately after their surgery.
 While there is an incision to heal, the deep pain is gone and they tell me how grateful they are.
 Most patients quickly return to activities that they enjoy.

 Typically, patients return to our office 2 weeks after their surgery.
 Their suture is removed and we encourage them to start exercising in a pool if available.
 (Note: patients are given permission to shower as soon as they are home with a special dressing covering their hip incision) The water is a wonderful place to rehab and I think the easiest environment to quickly iron out any remaining limp.
 Many patients start driving their cars at this point.
-Most patients have also given up their cane around the two week mark.
+Most patients have also given up their cane around the two-week mark.

 Our patients return 4 weeks later.
 Most are doing so well they don’t even return to the office for a year for routine follow-up.